BlueAndGold - Friday Five: What To Make Of The RPOs Seen In Notre Dame Spring Practice

 Look carefully through the combined 18 minutes of spring practice video, and you see the play in a few spots.

 Notre Dame’s 2020 offense didn’t contain many of them in Tommy Rees’ first year as coordinator.
-Assuming that was a harbinger of the offense going forward, though, would've been short-sighted.
+Assuming that was a harbinger of the offense going forward, though, would have been short-sighted.

 “It’s really about trying to establish how will this offense serve itself best with the players we have and those who will be playing a great deal,” Kelly said.